Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 If you're missing your images in the production environment, change `environment.assets.serve` in `config/diaspora.yml` to `true` and restart Diaspora.
 Or set up a reverse proxy to serve the files directly under public/.

 ***There are no images on my pod***
 You are most likely in production mode and/or your apache/nginx is not serving static assets.
-If you just want to run your server directly from thin on port 3000, you can set ruby to servce static assets by changing `environment.assets.serve` to `true` in your `config/diaspora.yml`.
+If you just want to run your server directly from thin on port 3000, you can set ruby to serve static assets by changing `environment.assets.serve` to `true` in your `config/diaspora.yml`.
 Please note, that it is faster if apache/nginx is set up to serve the files from the `public/` directory, since that's what it's build to do - serve files over http.
 *When deploying to heroku:*
 Be sure to check that the `ENVIRONMENT_ASSETS_SERVE` is set to `true` in your `heroku config`.